 Biography

 In October 2024 he was awarded the 2nd prize and audience prize at the Tokyo Conducting Competition.
+He was re-invited to Japan in July 2025 to conduct the NHK Symphony Orchestra.

 Riley worked as a freelance violinist in London following his studies at the Guildhall School of Music and Drama, before commencing his post graduate degree in conducting at the Royal Northern College of Music in 2019.